nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Find out more about restrictions in the sections [Flags](#flags), [Placeholders](#placeholders) and [Features](#features).

-You might also realise that there is a pair of square brackets `[]` surrounding some parameters like `qty/QUANTITY` in the format.
+Notice that there is a pair of square brackets [] surrounding some parameters like `qty/QUANTITY` in the format.
 This indicates that the parameter is optional.
 Each of these placeholders have a default value based on the commands.
 These are documented in the [Features](#features) section for each command.